fmbenhassine/gamehub.io/README.md

 # Why Chess?

-* Because it is a good use case for real-time multi-player gaming
+* Because it is a good use case for real-time multiplayer gaming
 * Because every time you look for a real-time application example on the web, you end up on chat applications, so I decided to change the subject :-)
 * Because I am a chess junkie!